MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 This article is for IT admins managing the OneDrive sync app for macOS.

-There are two primary advantages of moving or redirecting macOS known folders (Desktop, Documents) to Microsoft OneDrive for the users in your domain:
+There are two primary advantages of moving or redirecting macOS known folders (Desktop, Documents) to Microsoft OneDrive for the users in your organization:

 - Your users can continue using the folders they're familiar with.
 They don't have to change their daily work habits to save files to OneDrive.